Temasek's portfolio seen at record, led by Singapore stocks, China banks

-SINGAPORE Singapore state investor Temasek Holdings' assets likely rebounded last year and rose by at least 10 percent to a record, propelled by gains in shares of Chinese banks and domestic companies.
+SINGAPORE (Reuters) - Singapore state investor Temasek Holdings' assets likely rebounded last year and rose by at least 10 percent to a record, propelled by gains in shares of Chinese banks and domestic companies.

 One of the world's biggest investors, Temasek [TEM.UL] is reshaping its strategy to focus on fast growing emerging sectors, while also beefing up its investment teams.
 It is the biggest investor in a third of companies in Singapore's benchmark index .STI.